 - Society Membership

-Join the Society to receive a free copy of our bi-monthly newsletter The Herald, and free admission to our meetings
+Join the Society to receive a free copy of our quarterly newsletter The Herald, and free admission to our meetings

 We have a number of books and maps illustrating the history and development of Ilkeston

 Feel free to send any questions, comments or suggestions you have